Public Education Steering Committee

-Support funding to provide all public school students with an excellent education, including investments to assist communities in eliminating achievement disparities including:
+• Support legislation modernizing public school funding models in a changing school funding landscape to provide all public school students with an excellent education, including investments to assist communities in eliminating achievement disparities.

 NCACC Public Education Services Committee Guiding Principles